 This powerful tool can help you recover files that may be lost due to kernel panic issues.
 It can recover more than 1,000 file types from various storage and mobile devices.

-It allows you to quickly scan for lost files using three simple steps.
+It allows you to scan for lost files using three simple steps quickly.
 If you do not get the files using the normal scan, you can use the "All-around scan" to search deep into the disk.
 This joins fragmented files and helps recover the files.

 Once again, this method is used when the screen has frozen up.
 It does not rely on the macOS operating system and is therefore safe since it will not affect the files required for a proper restart.